dnmfarrell/berrybrew/doc/Create a Development Build.md

 #### UI only

 - Run the `dev\build_ui.bat` script, which compiles the UI binary.
-If not done previously, you need to run `dev\build.bat` to build the API library first.
+If not done previously, you need to run `dev\build_staging.bat` to build the API library first.

 - Run the `build\berrybrew-ui.exe` to start the UI.
 Note that when using the dev build script for the UI directly, the UI will run out of the command line